 OSAC also reviews standards and posts high quality ones to the OSAC Registry.
 Inclusion on this registry indicates that a standard is technically sound and that laboratories should consider adopting them.
 Recent additions to the registry cover DNA mixture interpretation, digital evidence examination and wildlife forensics.
 Hundreds more are in the pipeline.

-OSAC’s 475-plus members work in forensic laboratories and other institutions around the country and have expertise in 22 forensic disciplines, as well as scientific research, measurement science, statistics, law and policy.
+OSAC’s 800+ volunteer members and affiliates work in forensic laboratories and other institutions around the country and have expertise in 22 forensic disciplines, as well as scientific research, measurement science, statistics, law and policy.
 OSAC drafts and evaluates forensic science standards via a transparent, consensus-based process that allows for participation by all stakeholders.

 To stay informed about and get involved with OSAC: